 For the Newcomer: Welcome to Wy’East Zen Center

 You will encounter some bells, bowing, chanting, incense lighting, and other practices that might be unfamiliar.
 Don’t feel like you’re expected to know any of these “forms”.
 As we used to say in the ‘60’s, “Get in where you fit in.”
 If you enjoy chanting, please join in!
 If not, it’s fine to just read along (you’ll be told what page in the chant book to turn to).
 Most of us learned by copying others in the meditation hall and asking questions.
 Always feel free to ask!
+If you want to learn more about how we do things before coming please see our Beginners’ Guide to WEZC forms.

 Here are some frequently asked questions: